 Visitor Center and Gift Shop

-The main restrooms located next to the visitor center structure are open 9:00 am to 5:00 pm.
+The main restrooms located next to the visitor center structure are open from 9:00 am to 5:00 pm.
+Additonal restrooms are available along Dunes Drive.

 The visitor center and park's store are open with park rangers available to answer questions.
 The museum exhibits and theater are open.